 The Desktop or Soft-phone

-All desktop, softphones, or mobile devices, communicate with a PBX.
+All desktops, softphones, or mobile devices, communicate with a PBX.
 This communication protocol is referred to as the SIP protocol.
 This protocol is a standard protocol used amongst all types of IP-based phones.
 Desktop phones etc. need to register with a PBX by providing a valid set of credentials.

 These credentials will include a username, or extension number, and a password.
 Once the device is authenticated is can begin to make or receive calls.

-A soft-phone is software that acts as a desktop phone.
+A soft phone is software that acts as a desktop phone.
 It too needs to authenticate with the server and register itself.
 A set of decent speakers and a microphone are all that is required to be able to communicate.

 Softphones can quickly reduce the cost of ownership over enhanced functionality.